 The raspberry patch was very overgrown, so we cut down and thinned out the patch.
 We are hoping that we’ll have a much better crop this year now that the berries have a bit more breathing room.

 If you’re looking to make some delicious recipes with your homegrown hardy fruits, look no further.
-Check out my Ebook, Prairie Fruits Cookbook for some mouth-watering dishes!
+Check out my Ebook, Hardy Fruits Cookbook for some mouth-watering dishes!